|

 Read – INFOGRAPHIC: 6 Differences between Multi-Channel, Cross Channel and Omnichannel Marketing

-To create a best-in-class experience for your customers, you have to show your management how you can boost the company’s ROI using omnichannel marketing.
+To create a best-in-class customer experience, you must show your management how to boost the company’s ROI using omnichannel marketing.
 To help you do that, we have curated four ways in which you can boost ROI and build a positive experience for your customers:

 There are four ways in which you can center your omnichannel marketing around mobile apps for different customer phases: